Valuation Basics: Understanding the Income Approach

 Let’s try to understand the discounted cash flow method further with an example:

-Suppose your friend says he will give you $2,000 after four years and asks you how much you are willing to pay for it today.
+Suppose your friend says he will give you $2,000 after four years and asks you how much you will pay today.
 To determine how much you should offer, you must translate that $2,000 into its value today.

 Suppose you had $1,100 today, and you compounded it at 13.5 percent per year; it would be equal to about $2,000 in five years, as shown below: